What Should My Budget Be for Buying a House?

 What to consider beyond the down payment.

 Buying a home can be exciting, joyful—and a little scary.
 You may wonder, should I buy now or wait?
 How much can I afford?
 Will I get in over my head?

-A well-built budget is a good defense against making a mistake during the exciting, joyful, and anxiety-producing process of buying a home.
+A well-built budget can be a good defense against making a mistake during the exciting, joyful, and stress-inducing process of buying a home.

 But you may be surprised to hear that budgeting goes way beyond knowing house prices in the neighborhoods you prefer.

 “There are a lot of other costs to home ownership that people don’t always consider,” warns Suzanne Bartholomae, assistant professor and family finance extension specialist at Iowa State University†.

 Check out the steps below to learn more.